Invisalign

 Preview your new smile

 Using special Invisalign software, the dentist can predict how your smile will gradually change.
 More importantly, you can see on a screen just how your teeth will look at different stages of your treatment and what the end result will be.
+It’s hard to say how long your Invisalign treatment will take, since each case is different, although for many patients it will take around one year.

 How does Invisalign work?